vizia/vizia-book/src/quickstart/modifiers.md

 <img src="img/view_modifier.png" alt=""/>

-Note how this overrides the default background color of the button, which is provided by a CSS stylesheet.
+Note how this overrides the default background color of the label, which is provided by a CSS stylesheet.

 Multiple modifiers can be chained together to achieve more complex view configuration.
 Because modifiers are just changing the properties of a view, the order of modifiers is not important.